gbenroscience/gotermchat/README.md

 Note the ip address of your system and then

 On the client systems which you would like to chat from, also go to gotermchat/cmd/termclient.
-Do go build again.
+Do ``go build again``.

 Now do  <code>./termclient -username=Angel.Seraphim -h=127.0.0.1 -p=8080 -phone=0906678888 reg</code>.
 (Use your phone number!)